ta3ag/lbd/_sources/otherinst.txt

 Let's run above changes with ch4_2.cpp as well as ``llc -view-sched-dags`` option to get :num:`Figure #otherinst-f3`.
-Similarly, SMMUL get the high word of multiply result.
+Instruction SMMUL will get the high word of multiply result.

 .. _otherinst-f3:
 .. figure:: ../Fig/otherinst/3.png